pypa/wheel/docs/index.rst

         file.py,sha256=AVTFPZpEKzuHr7OvQZmhaU3LvwKz06AJw8mT_pNh2yI,3144

-The signature is a JSON Web Signature token stored in a file RECORD.JWT in the .dist-info directory adjacent to RECORD.
+The signature is one or more JSON Web Signature JSON Serialization (JWS-JS) signatures stored in a file
+RECORD.jws in the .dist-info directory adjacent to RECORD.
 The JSON Web Signature payload is an object with one key “hash” with a value of a hash of RECORD stored in the same format as entries in RECORD: digestname=urlsafe_b64encode_nopad(digest), but need not use the same hash function as RECORD.
-The signing algorithm ‘JWS using HMAC SHA-256’ must be supported. *May switch to json web signature serialization format to support multiple signatures.*
+The signing algorithm ‘JWS using HMAC SHA-256’ must be supported.

 To verify, first verify the signature, then hash RECORD with the hashing algorithm used in the signed payload and check for equality with the